Three MPs to be sworn in as Parliament returns and two more by-elections loom

 The three arrivals come at the start of a busy period in politics, with party conference season weeks away, the King’s Speech and two further electoral battles imminent.

-Labour and the Lib Dems are both vying to snap up the Mid Bedfordshire seat of former culture secretary Nadine Dorries after she quit with a scathing attack on the Prime Minister.
+Labour and the Lib Dems are both vying to flip a 24,664-strong majority in the Mid Bedfordshire seat of former culture secretary and Johnson ally Nadine Dorries.

 Meanwhile, a fight for the constituency of Rutherglen and Hamilton, triggered by former SNP MP Margaret Ferrier’s Covid-19 rule-breaking, will be closely fought by Labour and the SNP.